Last Updated September, 2020

 Inyo National Forest, California

-Inyo National Forest, in the eastern part of California state, which is part of Yosemite national park, keeps attracting skiers and ice climbers year-round.
+Inyo National Forest, in the eastern part of California in the Sierra Nevada, which is part of Yosemite (one of the best national parks), keeps attracting skiers and ice climbers year-round.
 Simply because it is all year round skiing destination.

 To be able to see and enjoy snow in summer, head to Saddlebag lake, walk around it (less than 3 miles) or take a boat to get across and hike to North Peak.
 You’ll be getting more and more snow while hiking up to the peak.